 2. Be a Specialist

-Digital marketing is a broad industry or concept; you need to be a specialist or at least narrow down your services niche.
+Digital marketing is a broad industry or concept; you need to be a specialist or at least narrow down your service niche.

 Instead of doing many things on average, train yourself to be good at one thing.